agherzan/meta-raspberrypi/docs/extra-build-config.md

     ENABLE_DWC2_HOST = "1"

+## Set CPUs to be isolated from the standard Linux scheduler

+By default Linux will use all available CPUs for scheduling tasks.
+For real time purposes there can be an advantage to isolating one or more CPUs from the standard scheduler.
+It should be noted that CPU 0 is special, it is the only CPU available during the early stages of the boot process and cannot be isolated.

+The string assigned to this variable may be a single CPU number, a comma separated list ("1,2"), a range("1-3"), or a mixture of these ("1,3-5")

+    ISOLATED_CPUS = "1-2"

 ## Enable Openlabs 802.15.4 radio module

 When using device tree kernels, set this variable to enable the 802.15.4 hat: